 In modern trends and theories there are mainly 5 categories.
 They are

-In this blog, we will talk about Critical Legal Studies and all the aspects of this movement.
+In this blog, we will talk about Critical Legal Studies, its relation with legal realism and liberal legal theory, and all the aspects of this movement.

 History of Critical Legal Studies

 This trend or movement was emerged in the 1970s, to be precise 1977.
-In short it is called CLS.
-The emerge of this movement was due to dissatisfaction with the existing legal theories.
+In short, it is called CLS.
+The emergence of this movement was due to dissatisfaction with the existing legal theories.
 CLS rejected the formalism of Austin, Bentham, Mill, and Hume’s point of view of legal theories.
+It is often associated with the critical theory of the Frankfurt School, which emphasized the need to critique and change society through a lens of social justice.

 Critical legal studies or CLS was highly influenced by the American school of law as well as by some European philosophers mostly Karl Marx, Max Weber, max Horkheimer, Antonio Gramsci and Michel Foucault.
 Apart from them, W. Gordon, Duncan Kennedy and The Brazilian social theorist Roberto Mangabeira Unger played an important role in CLS.
 Britain, Canada, and Australia also influenced Critical Legal Studies movement.